Examples for Cordova

 • onLogin - tracking login status;

-• onLogout - monitoring of logout status;
+• onLogout - tracking logout status;

 • start - SDK initialization;

-# Example 3.
-Working with user statuses
+Example 3: Working with user statuses

 The example is a single-page application that implements the main features of TrueConf Mobile SDK: